percona/pmm-doc/docs/quickstart.md

 === "MongoDB"

-    Before you add a MongoDB database for monitoring you should have a [database account for PMM](https://docs.percona.com/percona-monitoring-and-management/setting-up/client/mongodb.html#create-pmm-account-and-set-permissions).
+    Before you add a MongoDB database for monitoring, you should have a [database account for PMM](https://docs.percona.com/percona-monitoring-and-management/setting-up/client/mongodb.html#create-pmm-account-and-set-permissions).

     To add a MongoDB database instance for monitoring: